jirawatp/macOS-Dev-Setup/README.md

 # macOS-Dev-Setup

-This repository contains a shell script to set up a development environment on a new macOS computer.
-The script installs Homebrew, NVM, Node.js, Yarn, React, React Native, Go, Python, Java (OpenJDK), and Composer.
+This repository contains scripts to help set up a development environment on a new macOS computer.
+The scripts install various tools and automate the process of cloning and updating repositories from GitHub, as well as installing commonly used applications.

 ## Prerequisites

-Before running the script, make sure you have the following:
+Before running the scripts, make sure you have the following:

 - macOS
 - Terminal access
 - Internet connection
+- GitHub personal access token (for `clone-repos.sh`)

+## Scripts Overview

+1. **`setup.sh`**: Installs all the necessary development tools (Homebrew, NVM, Node.js, Yarn, React, React Native, Go, Python, Java, jq, and Composer).
+2. **`clone-repos.sh`**: Clones all your GitHub repositories into the `Documents/GitHub` folder.
+3. **`update-repos.sh`**: Updates all repositories in the `Documents/GitHub` folder by fetching and pulling the latest changes for the specified branches.
+4. **`install-apps.sh`**: Installs commonly used applications like Postman, VSCode, Xcode, MS Office, LINE, Sourcetree, TablePlus, FileZilla, and Google Chrome.

-## Installation
+## Step-by-Step Usage

+### 1. Setup Development Environment

+The `setup.sh` script installs all necessary tools for your development environment.

+#### Usage:

 1. **Clone the repository**:
     ```bash